-The IRB protocol/application (and supplemental documentation as needed) is forwarded electronically to the MEZCOPH Research Office/Suzanna Trejo-Robinson for a preliminary review. (\\Do not submit in eIRB without MEZCOPH review and approval!)
-Suzanna Trejo-Robinson will conduct a pre-review of the application and if complete, the application will be routed to the:
+The IRB protocol/application, (and supplemental documentation as required), is forwarded via email to the MEZCOPH Research Office: (COPH-Research@arizona.edu and please Cc: suzanna@arizona.edu), for a preliminary review. (\\Do not submit in eIRB without MEZCOPH ADR Department review and approval.)
+Suzanna Trejo-Robinson will conduct a pre-review of the application and if complete and if necessary, the application will be routed to the:

-MEZCOPH Scientific Review Committee (as needed) for review and approval (unless approved by the advisor). \\Please note that these two steps can take 2-4 weeks, depending on projects already in the queue.
-Once approval is received by the Scientific Review Committee member, and the Attestation form is signed, it is then sent back to the Research Office for:

-Review and approval by the Associate Dean for Research (ADR) for Departmental Review and approval.
-Finally, Suzanna Trejo-Robinson will provide the student/PI with the signed "Departmental Attestation" form, in order to complete the required eIRB submission documents.
+MEZCOPH Scientific Review Committee (as needed) for review and approval (unless approved by the Committee Chair/Dissertation Director (Advisor). \\Please note that these two steps can take 2-4 weeks, depending on projects already in the queue.
+Once the Scientific Review Attestation form is signed, it is then sent back to the Research Office for Review and approval by the Associate Dean for Research (ADR) for Departmental Review and approval.
+Finally, the ADR/Research Office, (Suzanna Trejo-Robinson), will provide the student/PI with the signed "Department Attestation" form, to complete the required eIRB submission documents.